Manchester United midfielder Bastian Schweinsteiger has held talks with the Chicago Fire about a move to the MLS club.

 Schweinsteiger is yet to play a single minute under Jose Mourinho in the Premier League this season and he met Chicago head coach Veljko Paunovic in Manchester on Friday.

-Press Association Sport understands negotiations with the former Germany captain are still at an early stage and nothing has been formally agreed.
+It is believed negotiations with the former Germany captain are still at an early stage and nothing has been formally agreed.

 The regular MLS season concluded at the end of last month and Paunovic has been in England as part of a European scouting tour.

 Schweinsteger is understood to be keen on a switch to America and now considering his options, with Chicago not the only club to have expressed an interest in the 32-year-old.

 Paunovic, however, wants to have his squad assembled in time for pre-season, which will begin at the end of January ahead of the new season starting in March.

 Schweinsteiger would certainly represent a major coup for Chicago, who finished bottom of the Eastern Conference last term.

 The club's former signings include Mexico midfielder Blanco, Sweden's Freddie Ljungberg and German defender Arne Friedrich.